piano lessons for all ages

 A native of Taiwan, Dr. June (Chun-Chi), Chang received her Master of Music with Performance Scholarship at Cleveland Institute of Music where she studied with Van Cliburn International Piano Competition winner - Antonio, Pampa-Baldi.
 In 2008, June was awarded a teaching assistantship to study her doctoral degree with the Artist Director of International Piano e-Competition - Alexander Braginsky at the University of Minnesota.
 She finished her DMA in 2012.

 Dr. Chang is a member of Minnesota Music Teachers Association and Music Teachers National Association.
-She was invited as one of the adjudicators for Thursday Musical and Schubert Club Regional Competitions in 2016 and 2017, served on MMTA contest list committee chair in 2015 and has prepared her students passing comprehensive piano & theory exams, winning state, national and international recognitions, participating community outreach activities and solo/chamber concerts.
+She was invited as one of the adjudicators for Thursday Musical and Schubert Club Regional Competitions in 2016 2017, and 2023.
+She served on MMTA contest list committee chair in 2015 and has prepared her students passing comprehensive piano & theory exams, winning state, national and international recognitions, participating community outreach activities and solo/chamber concerts.
 Her solo studio has served students from Edina, St. Louis Park, Eden Prairie, Plymouth, and Minnetonka for many years.

 In addition to teaching, June is also an active solo and chamber musician in numerous cities and venues in United States and Taiwan.
 Her recent appearances also include performances at Carnegie Weill Recital Hall in NYC, collaboration with Minnesota Public Radio in Fitzgerald Theater, concerts in Sundin Music Hall, St Paul landmark Center, and Macphail Antonello Hall in Minnesota.